Visiting the Colosseum in Rome

 - Remember the ticket hack – go to Palatine Hill for your ticket, not the Colosseum ticket office!

-My experience at the Colosseum
+My personal experience visiting the Colosseum in Italy

 Entering the Colosseum is a magical experience, considering what went on here literally 2000 years ago.
 50,000 people crammed in to watch the most barbaric of entertainment.
-It only took 10 years to build and to do this day it’s in great condition (admittedly with a touch up here and there!).
+It only took 10 years to build and to do this day it’s in great condition (admittedly with a touch-up here and there!).

 Now I know just how crammed a Rome schedule needs to be, I would have woken up super early and hit the Colosseum first thing but no matter what time you do, it’ll blow your mind.
 I went back in the evening to have a beer and see it all lit up at night too, and that is spectacular.
 Give yourself maybe 2 hours for the Colosseum (unless you’re a history buff, then it could be all day).
 And enjoy, it’s something else.